 Coconut Oil and Condoms

-Coconut oil also doesn’t seem to be compatible with latex condoms.
+Coconut oil also is not compatible with latex condoms.
 Oil lubes in general are a no-no to mix with latex condoms.
 I’ve read casual at-home studies from fellow sex geeks that showed that other oils degraded a latex condom very quickly, while the coconut oil took longer to do so but it still did weaken the latex.
 Coconut oil will also degrade polyisoprene condoms.
 If you want to use it, then you need to stick with polyurethane condoms – Trojan Supra is so far the only one I can find on US sites.
 The internal/”female” condom FC2 is made of nitrile which is compatible with coconut oil.
 This also means that nitrile gloves are compatible with coconut oil.

 The Benefits of Coconut Oil as Lube